The wealthy seek what to produce. The poor seek what to consume.

 They cost 1 euro.

-I wasn’t working at the time and the money I had on my bank account had been earned through birthdays and summer jobs.
+I didn’t have a job at the time.
+The little money I had on my bank account had been earned through birthdays and summer jobs.

 I was never hungry, but the waffles were so delicious that I couldn’t resist buying one.